Sanofi

 “After our son was diagnosed, the next couple of days were completely overwhelming,” Jill recalls.
 “All of a sudden, our lives were turned upside down, and at the center of it all was our child, who was in the hospital and could not understand what was happening to him.
 It’s an indescribable feeling; we actually went through what felt like a grief process for our old life and for our child pre-diagnosis.”

 For caregivers like Jill, navigating this new normal can be a challenging, confusing, and even distressing experience.
 Amidst the chaos, taking back what control her family could was essential, which is why they educated themselves to the full extent about how to care for a child with T1D.
 They were surprised to learn that familial history is the highest risk factor – and they wondered if they should screen their daughter.
 At the time, though, they waited to screen their daughter (now 17 years old) – because they felt there was not much they could do to clinically intervene if she did end up having T1D too.
-However, once TZIELD® (teplizumab-mzwv) became available in 2022, Jill and her husband sat down with their daughter and together made the decision to get her screened.
-TZIELD is a prescription medicine used to delay the onset of Stage 3 type 1 diabetes, which is when your body can’t make enough insulin on its own and may require insulin injections.
-TZIELD is for adults and children 8 years of age and older who have Stage 2 type 1 diabetes.
-This means that they have tested positive for 2 or more type 1 diabetes-related autoantibodies, have abnormal blood sugar levels, and do not have type 2 diabetes.
+However, once they learned about a treatment option that became available in 2022, Jill and her husband sat down with their daughter and together made the decision to get her screened.
+That treatment was TZIELD® (teplizumab-mzwv) injection 2mg/2mL – a prescription medicine used to delay the onset of Stage 3 type 1 diabetes (T1D) in adults and children 1 year of age and older who have Stage 2 T1D.
+It is not known if TZIELD is safe and effective in children under 1 year of age who have Stage 2 T1D.
+There is limited evidence of TZIELD being safe and effective in people 45 years of age and older with Stage 2 T1D.
+TZIELD is not effective as a disease modifying therapy in non-autoimmune dysglycemic conditions.
+These are conditions when your blood sugar goes too high and is not caused by your immune system.
+Do not take TZIELD if you have a weakened immune system (immunocompromised) or have an active viral infection such as EBV or CMV infection.

 Jill, her husband and their daughter continue to screen on an annual basis and while her husband and daughter have not tested positive for T1D-related autoantibodies, Jill recently has.
 Equipped with this information, Jill is working especially closely with her healthcare team.